Overview

 The Compost Exchange

-The Compost Exchange is a local compost option that works with residents, schools, and small businesses.
-Reach out or explore their website to learn more about service options and pricing models.
+The Compost Exchange is a central Ohio food scrap hauling company that works with residents, schools, and small businesses.

 GOZERO Services